edunavata/FitnessTrack/README.md

 Review the [backend data model reference](backend/app/models/README.md) for a complete overview of every domain entity.
 The document includes detailed field descriptions and an accompanying Mermaid diagram that visualizes the relationships across the schema.

+## Backend Operations Guide

+For API setup, environment configuration, migrations, and seeding workflows, see the dedicated [backend README](backend/README.md).
+It provides a quick-start guide, variable reference tables, and troubleshooting tips to keep the development environment running smoothly.

 ## Installation

 1. **Clone the repository**